lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 ## Preliminary Syllabus

-**Note: The syllabus is subject to change.
+**Note: The syllabus may still change.
 You're welcome to suggest alternative topics or readings that you're interested in.**

 In each session, two students will together present two papers (in the "Readings" column) on a common topic.